fluxninja/aperture/docs/content/reference/policies/spec.md

 Specify a field to be extracted from payload using "json_pointer".

-Note: The signature isn't verified against the secret (we're assuming there's some other parts of the system that handles such verification).
+Note: The signature is not verified against the secret (we're assuming there's some other parts of the system that handles such verification).

 Example: